OVYA/prometheus-borg-exporter/README.md

 Alternative: Use `ExecStartPost` in your borg backupt timer itself to write our the metrics.

+## Configuration options
+ * By default, borg_exporter will be quiet if no errors occur.
+You can use the -v or --verbose option get a progress log as the program runs.
+If using systemd, you can use journalctl to view the log.
+ * Using the -x or --no-extract option will prevent the exporter from running the ```borg extract``` command.
+This is useful if running against a remote or very large repository, as the extract command can take a long time to run.
+ * Use -c or --config to specify a different configuration file.
+The default is /etc/borg_exporter.rc file.

 ## Configure your node exporter

 You must start the node exporter service with the following parameter: `--collector.textfile.directory=/var/lib/node_exporter/textfile_collector`